 Getting here is easy.
 Just take the JR East like to Mitaka Station, and follow the adorable street signs to reach the entrance.

 Before boarding the train back to central Tokyo, visit one of the city’s most beautiful parks.
 Inokashira Park is gorgeous year round, though it’s simply idyllic during cherry blossom season and autumn.

 Walk along the paths and bridges and watch rowboats glide across the pond.
 There’s also a shrine and Japanese garden to explore.

-After soaking in the peace and quiet, head back to Mitaka Station and take the JR East train to Shinjuku Station.
+After soaking in the peace and quiet, head back to Mitaka Station and take the Chuo line to Nakano Station.

 I think Shinjuku is one of the best neighborhoods in Tokyo.
 Though it’s mainly a commercial and residential area, there’s plenty of fun to be had around town.

 From Shinjuku Station, head two blocks west to the Tokyo Metropolitan Government Building.
 Unlike Tokyo Skytree, the observation decks here are completely free and offer amazing views over Tokyo.

 You can access the observation decks via the 1st floor elevator, though be prepared for a short-ish queue depending on the day and time of your visit.